 Sales of apparel, footwear, and accessories catapulted in 2021, hitting $180.5 billion in the US alone.
 That’s tipped to grow by 13% this year, with consumers set to spend $204.9 billion on fashion items online.

 - Increasing online access and smartphone penetration

-- Death of brand loyalty due to market fragmentation
+- The death of brand loyalty due to market saturation

 - Pressure from consumers to use ethically sourced and green manufacturing materials

 - Technological advancements with virtual worlds, such as NFTs and the metaverse

 We’ll get into strategies to combat these issues later.
 For now, let’s examine how these big numbers play out in industry sub-verticals.

 2. The COVID impact